gt-cs3220/gt-cs3220.github.io/final_exam_frame.md

 <img src="figs/final_final_diagram.png">

 [8]Create HDL wrapper go to “sources” and right click on your block design name, click on “Create HLD wrapper”.
-Click on “Let Vivado do” option and press “OK”.
+Click on “Let Vivado manage wrapper and auto-update” option and press “OK”.
 Make the design_wrapper as a *top module* by right clock in the source code "Set as Top".

 [9] Synthesize/implementation/generate bitstreams